markgordon22/MAKE-YOUR-MARK/README.md

 ### Images

 Images used for the website are linked below.
-I wanted to use engaging images that were relevant to a particular class.

 **Images**